-Deborah Bull has enjoyed a thirty-five year career in the arts as a dancer with The Royal Ballet, as the author of four books, as Creative Director of the Royal Opera House and, since 1998, as presenter and writer of a wide range of programmes across both television and radio.
-Following an appearance at the Oxford Union in 1996, she is in frequent demand as speaker, writer and commentator on the arts.
+Deborah Bull has enjoyed a thirty-five year career spanning across arts and cuture, the media and higher education.
+Starting her professional life as a dancer with The Royal Ballet, she went on to become Creative Director of the Royal Opera House and then joined King's College London as director of Cultural partnerships before being promoted to Vice-President & Vice Principal (London) She has written and presented a wide range of programmes across both television and radio and authored four books.
+Following a debut speech at the Oxford Union in 1996, she is much in demand as a speaker, writer and commentator on the arts.

 Career history: dance and The Royal Ballet

 Deborah Bull studied dance from the age of seven, first locally, and then, on the recommendation of her teacher, at the Royal Ballet School.
 In 1980, she won the Prix de Lausanne, the prestigious international ballet competition.

 She joined The Royal Ballet in 1981, after touring with the company as a student during the previous summer.
 She was promoted through the ranks and became a Principal in 1992, following her performance in the role of Gamzatti in La Bayadère at the company's opening night in Japan.